 As mentioned in a Wall Street Journal tech briefing earlier this year, retailers are looking to big data and other concepts to personalize the shopping experience.
 Nordstrom Rack, for example, uses beacon technology where a Bluetooth-connected app pings customers to notify them when a dressing room opens up.
 The next step is for such apps to serve tailored ads to in-store customers.
 Does the shopper respond well to ads in the afternoon or the evening, or to ads for specific product categories?
 What kinds of ads does the individual prefer watching?
 The benefit of new analytics technologies is that wireless retailers can stop guessing at the answers and actually measure customer preferences.
 As a result, customers can then be targeted in ways that they prefer.

-Whether you're looking to build a knowledge headquarters, or add a personal touch to your customers' in-store experiences, our products can help bring your store into the future and create the sort of shopping experience today's wireless customers expect.
+Whether you're looking to build a knowledge headquarters, or add a personal touch to your customers' in-store experiences, our products such as our cell phone store POS suite can help bring your store into the future and create the sort of shopping experience today's wireless customers expect.

 Learn more about how brick-and-mortar stores can use omnichannel retail solutions to design their stores for the future.
 Download our whitepaper titled Five Steps to Reimagining the Physical Store.